athoune/ip2something/README.md

 IP to something
 ===============

-A simple python API to wrap [IPinfoDB data](http://ipinfodb.com/ip_database.php).
-It's just python, no mysql here.
+A simple API to wrap [IPinfoDB data](http://ipinfodb.com/ip_database.php).
+There is no sql here.
-On a core 2 duo mac, one query take 0.15ms.
+On a core 2 duo mac, one query take 0.15ms with the python client.

+A command line tool parse the csv file and build an index.
+Different clients can query this index.
+For now, there is a Python and a PHP client.
+Soon, there will be a Ruby and an Erlang client.

-Install it
+Installing it
 ----------

 	cd python